Global Plane Waves From Local Gaussians: Periodic Charge Densities in a Blink: Related work motivation

 When applied to molecular systems, molecules are modeled as graphs embedded in three-dimensional space.
 In this representation, each node $i$ is associated with a Cartesian atomic position $\mathbf{r}_i = (x_i, y_i, z_i)$.
 To capture the geometric structure of the molecule, message-passing functions are designed to depend explicitly on interatomic distance vectors $\mathbf{r}_{ij} = \mathbf{r}_i - \mathbf{r}_j$.
-This allows the network to incorporate the local environment of atoms, which determine chemical behavior.
+This allows the network to incorporate the local environment of atoms, which determines chemical behavior.
 The development of atomistic GNN architectures has been largely driven by Machine Learning Interatomic Potentials (MLIPs) that predict energies and forces based on the molecular geometry.
-MLIPs can be broadly classified into two categories based on their treatment of physical symmetries:

-\begin{enumerate} \item Symmetry-constrained: These architectures either utilize features that are invariant (distances, angles, etc.) or transform predictably (equivariantly) under rotations and reflections of the molecule.
+MLIPs can be broadly classified into two categories based on their treatment of physical symmetries: \begin{enumerate} \item Symmetry-constrained: These architectures either utilize features that are invariant (distances, angles, etc.) or transform predictably (equivariantly) under rotations and reflections of the molecule.
 For example, SchNet uses only distances \cite{schutt2017schnet}, DimeNet, and ANI \cite{smith2017ani} also include angles \cite{gasteiger2020directional}, and QuiNet \cite{wang2023efficiently} derives a way for efficient construction of higher-order invariant features.
-The first equivariant model was Tensor Field Networks \cite{thomas2018tensor}, which was further improved, for example, by MACE \cite{batatia2022mace}, Equiformer \cite{liao2023equiformerv2} and NequIP \cite{batzner20223}.
+The first equivariant model was Tensor Field Networks \cite{thomas2018tensor}, which was further improved, for example, by MACE \cite{batatia2022mace}, Equiformer \cite{liao2023equiformerv2} and NequIP \cite{batzner20223}. \item Unconstrained Models: Models like EScAIP \cite{qu2024importance} do not explicitly enforce geometric symmetries within the architecture's internal layers, prioritizing flexibility and computational efficiency instead. \end{enumerate} There is a fundamental trade-off between these approaches: equivariant and invariant models are typically more data-efficient, since they need not learn rotational invariance from scratch, but their added architectural complexity increases computational cost.
+Unconstrained models, by contrast, are usually faster and better suited for large-scale simulations when sufficient training data is available.